achhyob-1222/MovieTicketBookingSystem/README.md

 Access the Admin Panel: Navigate to http://127.0.0.1:8000/admin/ and log in with your superuser account.

-Create Cinema Halls: Before adding movies, go to the "Cinema halls" section and create your halls (e.g., "Hall A", "Hall B").
-The seats will be created automatically by a signal.
+Create Cinema Halls: The two halls A and B will be created automatically with 50 seats automatically through a signal

 Add Movies: Go to the "Movies" section and add new movies.
 Fill in all the details, including release dates and image URLs.